-- Surface may not be a parking lot, restaurant back area or other surface that generates heavily polluted wash water - Surface must be pre-cleaned, including using absorbent to clean up oils and sweeping up debris - Water must be filtered to remove oil and debris before it enters a storm drain.
-Fine mesh screens and absorbent socks and other materials temporarily placed around storm drains will accomplish this task. - No oil sheen may be present as wash water enters the storm drain
+- No detergents or chemicals may be used - Surface may not be a parking lot, restaurant back area or other surface that generates heavily polluted wash water - Surface must be pre-cleaned, including using absorbent to clean up oils and sweeping up debris - Water temperature must be below 110 F - Water must be filtered to remove oil and debris before it enters a storm drain.
+Fine mesh screens and absorbent socks and other materials temporarily placed around storm drains may accomplish this task. - No oil sheen may be present as wash water enters the storm drain